Choose your settings

 School system

-In Quebec, public elementary and high school is free (ages 5 to 16) for citizens and permanent and temporary residents.
-In addition, to protect the French language, all immigrant children must attend a French public or private school, whatever their country of origin.
+In Quebec, public elementary and high school is free (ages 5 to 16) for Canadian citizens and permanent and temporary residents.
+In the interest of protecting the French language, all immigrant children are required to attend a French public or private school, no matter their country of origin.

 For post-secondary studies, expect fees in both public and private institutions.